DPDK/dpdk/doc/guides/tools/flow-perf.rst

 The application also provide the ability to measure rte flow deletion rate, in addition to memory consumption before and after the flows creation.

+The app supports single and multi core performance measurements.

 Compiling the Application
 =========================